 How to survive Skull Cavern

-Once you’ve finished making preparations for the Skull Cavern, it’s time to set off to explore the mines — but not after learning all the tips on how to sustain yourself while efficiently going deep within the monster-infested dungeon.
+Once you have finished preparing for the Skull Cavern, it is time to explore the mines — but not after learning all the tips on sustaining yourself while efficiently going deep within the monster-infested dungeon.

-1. Skip 30 floors – Most floors starting from 1 to 30 have nothing valuable in them that are worthy of mining.
-You wouldn’t want to waste your time on floors that only spawn rocks and a few Iridium nodes.
-The deeper you get in the Skull Cavern, the more Iridium nodes you’ll be able to mine.
+1. Skip 30 floors – Most floors starting from 1 to 30 have nothing valuable in them worthy of mining.
+You would not want to waste your time on floors that only spawn rocks and a few Iridium nodes.
+The deeper you get in the Skull Cavern, the more Iridium nodes you can mine.

-2. Don’t ignore the holes – Ladders usually appear right after destroying rocks or slaying monsters, but sometimes holes show up instead.
-The number of floors you can drop down from holes is random, so they can either drop you 7 levels lower or 3 levels lower.
+2. Do not ignore the holes – Ladders usually appear right after destroying rocks or slaying monsters, but sometimes holes show up instead.
+The number of floors you can drop down from holes is random, so they can drop you seven levels lower or three levels lower.

-3. Make use of your tools – Use Staircases in case you find yourself trapped on a floor swarmed with bats or serpents.
-Whenever you see a large boulder, blow it up with your Mega Bomb right away.
-Use every opportunity and you can eat food when you see your energy and health starting to deplete.
-(Unless you’re in there to complete Mr. Qi’s quest, try your best to survive without eating any food at all.)
+3. Use your tools – Use Staircases if you find yourself trapped on a floor swarmed with bats or serpents.
+Blow it up with your Mega Bomb right away whenever you see a large boulder.
+Use every opportunity, and you can eat food when you see your energy and health starting to deplete.
+(Unless you are there to complete Mr. Qi’s quest, try your best to survive without eating food.)

 4. Dodge Enemies – In speeding through Skull Cavern, remember to annihilate enemies that are only in your way.
 Your goal here is to either farm a lot of Iridium nodes or complete Mr. Qi’s quest, so clearing all the monsters on a floor will not benefit you much.

-5. Choose passing out rather than walking all the way home – If you don’t have the resources to craft totems, the next best thing you can do is let yourself pass out in the cavern instead of trying to walk all the way home.
-Let’s say, you’re on floor 99, but you’re about to collapse due to how late it is but if you believe you can still make it to floor 100, you can risk the possibility of passing out in the Skull Cavern.
-You’ll only get to lose a few golds and some energy, but you’ll be able to keep all your loot.
+5. Choose passing out rather than walking all the way home – If you do not have the resources to craft totems, the next best thing you can do is let yourself pass out in the cavern instead of trying to walk all the way home.
+You are on floor 99, but you are about to collapse due to how late it is.
+If you believe you can still make it to floor 100, you can risk the possibility of passing out in the Skull Cavern.
+YOu will only get to lose a few golds and some energy, but you’ll be able to keep all your loot.

-If you weren’t able to succeed in reaching level 100 or farm hunks of Iridium nodes, you have unlimited opportunities to try again.
-As long as you won’t run out of resources that can help you survive the Skull Cavern, you can just take another stab at it.
+If you could not succeed in reaching level 100 or farm hunks of Iridium nodes, you have unlimited opportunities to try again.
+You can take another stab at it as long as you will not run out of resources that can help you survive the Skull Cavern.